josbeir/cakephp-docs-md/docs/4/en/controllers/components/request-handling.md

 4.4.0
 The `RequestHandlerComponent` is deprecated.
-See the [/appendices/4-4-migration-guide](appendices/4-4-migration-guide.md) for how to upgrade your application.
+See the [4.4 Migration Guide](../../appendices/4-4-migration-guide.md) for how to upgrade your application.

 </div>